List of ancient tribes in Illyria: Segestani

 The Segestani (Σεγεστανοί) were a Pannonian Illyrian tribe who inhabited the area around Segestica, later known as Siscia (modern-day Sisak in Croatia).

 In the 2nd century BCE, the Segestani were attacked without lasting success by consuls Lucius Aurelius Cotta and an unidentified Cornelius.

 In 35 BCE, the Segestani were attacked by Augustus, who conquered and occupied Siscia.

 Maezaei

 Maezaei or Maizaioi or Mazaioi (Μαζαῖοι) were a Pannonian Illyrian tribe.
 The Maezaei had 269 decuriae.

 Andizetes

 The Andizetes, also referred to as Andisetes (Ἀνδιζήτιοι), were a small Pannonian tribe that lived in the territory of present-day Bosnia and Herzegovina.
 Not much is known about this tribe except that it is found on the list of Illyrian tribes that rose against the Roman Empire during the Great Illyrian Revolt.
 The personal name of 'Andes', a variant of the name 'Andis' popular among the Illyrians of southern Pannonia and much of northern Dalmatia (corresponding roughly with modern Bosnia and Herzegovina), may be derived from the name of this tribe.
 They started receiving Roman citizenship during Trajan's rule.
-The Andizetes are the earliest known inhabitants of the modern-day Croatian city of Osijek, which would be captured by the Celtic Scordisci around 350 BC.
+The Andizetes are the earliest known inhabitants of Mursa (modern-day Croatian city of Osijek), which would be captured by the Celtic Scordisci around 350 BC.